ThallyssonKlein/BrainAgricultureTest/README.md

 pytest -v
 ```

+## Frontend

+Couldn't finish frontend testing, but it's needed to send to production.

 ## Notes

 To scale this project it would be necessary to add pagination to the crops as well, as over time a farmer will have many crops, but it was not possible to do this during the test period.